-2. America has a deep and strong culture of giving.
-Public encourages charitable policy giving, through powerful long-standing and incentives incorporated into our estate and tax laws.
+America has a deep and 2. strong culture of giving.
+Public encourages charitable policy through powerful giving. long-standing and incentives incorporated into our estate and tax laws.
 The vast majority of Americans share a strong value of giving, beginning with their family members, extending to their churches and schools and often including local charities.

 Wealth holding or the capacity for give back and our culture of giving combine to set the stage for a golden age of community philanthropy in America.
-This section of our report provides an overview and reference point for San Luis Valley's Transfer of Wealth analysis.
+This section of our report provides an overview and reference point for Vermont's Transfer of Wealth analysis.